 - Fairfield County

-The Connecticut State Marshals are sworn law enforcement officers.
-The Connecticut State Marshals include about 250 state/post certified sworn and uniformed law enforcement officers.
-Law enforcement within the geographical area of Connecticut’s counties is provided by the town police departments.
+Connecticut State Marshals are sworn law enforcement officers.
+The Connecticut State Marshals include about 250 state/post certified sworn and uniformed law enforcement officers who provide law enforcement within the geographical area of Connecticut’s counties.

 Candidates must meet basic qualifications and be able to successfully pass a written examination, interview, and background investigation.

 Connecticut Law Enforcement Salaries